- New Items 2020

 Beni Kodama Watermelon

+Super tiny fruit!
 One of the earliest maturing watermelons of all, a pocket-sized watermelon from Japan.
 Perfect for short season gardeners; extra small fruit averages just 2-3 pounds.
-These mini melons are ideal for those super short season gardens, and the personal sized fruit are ideal for marketing or home use.
+These mini melons are ideal for those super short season gardens, and the personal sized fruit is ideal for marketing or home use.
 This darling little fruit is green with dark stripes, and the sweet flesh is red.

 Blacktail Mountain Watermelon

 70 days.
-One of the earliest watermelons we know of; superb for the North, but it also grows well in heat and drought.
+One of the earliest watermelons we know; superb for the North, but it also grows well in heat and drought.
 The flesh is red and deliciously sweet.
 Fruit has a dark rind and weighs 8-12 lbs each.
 This excellent variety was developed by our friend Glenn Drowns, owner of the Sand Hill Preservation Center in Iowa.
-A favorite of many gardeners across the U.S. One of the best we have ever tried!
+A favorite of many gardeners across the USA.
+One of the best we have ever tried!

 Charleston Gray Watermelon

 Extremely rare heirloom from Clay County, Alabama.
 Our original seed has been stored in a freezer since 1976.
 Yellow-fleshed watermelons reach 50 lbs, and are reputed to be the sweetest, best-tasting yellow-fleshed watermelons grown.
 Has been grown for at least 100 years.
 Produced well in spite of drought in our 2008 trials.